darkchocolate-panda/panda/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my bamboo forest!
 ---
+This is where I live; bamboo sweets and treats for me!